coenwerem/parcelstow/README.md

 DAgger completes 3 of 100 episodes at the nominal rate, so it holds no nominal parity to lose and its behavior at r=2 separates no rate effect from that deficit.
-It appears here because its failure is visible in motion.
 ACT-A completes 100 of 100 at the nominal rate, and its failure at r=2 is a 17.1 degree final orientation error against a 10 degree settling tolerance, panel (b) below.